Salon (gathering): Jewish culture in Central Europe

 In the German-speaking palatinates and kingdoms, the most famous were held by Jewish ladies, such as Henriette Herz, Sara Grotthuis, and Rahel Varnhagen, and in Austria in the late 18th and early 19th centuries by two prominent Jewish Patrons of the Arts: Adele Bloch-Bauer and Berta Zuckerkandl.
 Increasingly emancipated German-speaking Jews wanted to immerse themselves in the rich cultural life.
 However, individual Jews were faced with a dilemma: they faced new opportunities, but without the comfort of a secure community.
 For Jewish women, there was an additional issue.
 German society imposed the usual gender role restrictions and antisemitism, so cultivated Jewish women tapped into the cultural salon.
 But from 1800 on, salons performed a political and social miracle.
 The salon allowed Jewish women to establish a venue in their homes in which Jews and non-Jews could meet in relative equality.
 Like-minded people could study art, literature, philosophy or music together.
 This handful of educated, acculturated Jewish women could escape the restrictions of their social ghetto.
 Naturally the women had to be in well-connected families, either to money or to culture.
 In these mixed gatherings of nobles, high civil servants, writers, philosophers and artists, Jewish salonnières created a vehicle for Jewish integration, providing a context in which patrons and artists freely exchanged ideas.
 Henriette Lemos Herz, Fanny Mendelssohn Hensel, Dorothea Mendelssohn Schlegel, Amalie Wolf Beer and at least twelve other salonnières achieved fame and admiration.

-In Spain, by María del Pilar Teresa Cayetana de Silva y Álvarez de Toledo, 13th Duchess of Alba at the end of the 18th century; and in Greece by Alexandra Mavrokordatou in the 17th century.